Skip to main content

 Who Can Apply

+Students must be able to participate in the entire summer program to be eligible.
 Democracy Summer is ideal for students interested in a career in public service, politics, a non-profit field, or community-based work.
-All rising sophomores, juniors, and seniors enrolled in NC community colleges, colleges, and universities are eligible to apply.
 Because student interns are responsible for covering their own housing, most participants apply to work in cities where they have family or other living arrangements available.
-The ideal applicant will have:
+Other requirements:

 • A passion for racial, social, and economic justice